OpenTermsArchive/docs/content/collections/create.en.md

 These settings aim at minimising the otherwise overwhelming amount of information and click targets.

-In “General → Features”:
+- In “General → Features”
+  - Uncheck “Wikis”.
+  - Uncheck “Issues”.
+  - Uncheck “Discussions”.

-- Uncheck “Wikis”, “Issues”, “Discussions” and “Projects”.
+  - Uncheck “Projects”.

-In “Actions → General → Actions permissions”:
+- In “Actions → General → Actions permissions”
   - Select “Disable actions”.

 ### Versions